-Whenever I see a man-page containing words to the effect that "This man-page is out of date and incomplete; for correct and complete information see the info-pages", I find myself asking questions like "why are we here?" or "how did get to this sorry state of affairs?" or "what was Richard Stallman thinking?" or "why hasn't anyone written an info-to-man converter?"
+Whenever I see a man-page containing words to the effect that "This man-page is out of date; for current information see the info-pages", I find myself asking questions, like "why are we here?" or "how did get to this sorry state of affairs?" or "what was Richard Stallman thinking?" or "why hasn't anyone written an info-to-man converter?"

 Long before there was info, when the Computer-Science department at our university acquired a PDP-11 running Unix, they made printed copies of the entire set of man-pages; one such set being a stack of 8.5x11 pages about one-half inch thick, that sold for 50-cents to cover the printing costs (it came stapled but you had to unperf the pages yourself).
 Before I get all misty-eyed with nostalgia for the good-old-days when Unix was small, let me get back to the point.
 The point is that man-pages were fine back when Unix was small, man-pages are still fine now that GNU-Linux is big, which means that info is a solution to a non-problem, a fix to that what aint broke.